DataDog/documentation/content/guides/composite_monitors.md

 When a composite monitor evaluates as alert-worthy, it inherits the most severe status among its individual monitors and triggers an alert.
 When a composite monitor does not evaluate as alert-worthy, it inherits the _least_ severe status.

 Consider a composite monitor that uses three individual monitors — A, B, and C — and a trigger condition `A && B && C`.
-The following table shows the resulting status of the composite monitor given different statuses for its individual monitors:
+The following table shows the resulting status of the composite monitor given different statuses for its individual monitors (alert-worthiness is indicated with T or F):

 | monitor A   | monitor B  | monitor C  | composite status        |
 |-------------|------------|------------|-------------------------|